 The CSRA Mark of Excellence – Valid for 3 years

-Achieving CSR Accreditation is a visible testimony of your excellence in CSR.
-The Accreditation shows you have integrated CSR initiatives throughout your business operations and provides you with real competitive advantage.
+Achieving CSR Accreditation is a visible testimony of your excellence in Social Responsibility.
+The Accreditation shows you have integrated Social Responsibility initiatives throughout your business operations and provides you with real competitive advantage.

 Upon successful Accreditation we will supply you with an Accreditation Pack and Logo Tool-kit for display across all your brand touch-points such as printed materials, websites and vehicles.

 CSR Accreditation is based on an assessment of an organisations full range of CSR activity and will also require evidence that the management is committed to maintaining acceptable standards during the period of Accreditation.